ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2, r0p3 and is still open.

+For Neoverse N3, the following errata build flags are defined :

+-  ``ERRATA_N3_3699563``: This applies errata 3699563 workaround to Neoverse-N3
+   CPU.
+This needs to be enabled for revisions r0p0 and is still open.

 For Cortex-X2, the following errata build flags are defined :

 -  ``ERRATA_X2_2002765``: This applies errata 2002765 workaround to Cortex-X2